enonic/old-xp-doc/doc/reference/toolbox/index.rst

 Toolbox CLI
 ===========

+..
+NOTE:: If you have enabled the :ref:`configuration-vhost`, ``/api`` has to be accessible for the toolbox CLI to communicate with the server

 The toolbox is a CLI (command line interface) tool that is used to do administration tasks.
 Toolbox executables are located in ``$XP_INSTALL/toolbox`` folder.
 Use ``toolbox.sh`` for mac/unix environments and ``toolbox.bat``